Cheap Non-Owner Auto Insurance in 2025 (Save Big With These 8 Companies!)

 What are the non-owner auto insurance coverage requirements?

 Can you drive without auto insurance if you don’t own a vehicle?
 Only if you want to risk losing your license and paying fines.
-Some states charge up to $5,000 for driving without auto insurance, and you’ll get higher insurance rates when buy a new policy.
+Some states charge up to $5,000 for driving without auto insurance, and you’ll get higher insurance rates when you buy a new policy.

 Will USAA insure a car not in my name?